 - Netflix (8 countries), Hulu, Peacock, Prime Video, Disney+, CBS All Access, BBC iPlayer, HBO Max, Showtime and a lot more.

 Whether you’re an ex-pat missing your local US television, or just someone who wants to watch a wider variety of content that’s currently geo-restricted, this is a great solution, which is – for the most part – easier to use than a VPN.
-It comes at a cost, however, and the connection speed could be better.
+It comes at a cost, however.

 Table of Contents